 This major requires 73 units.

-Take at least 73 units including 40 units of Biology and Biology-related coursework.
-Courses must be completed with a Grade of "C" or better:
+Take at least 73 units including 40 units of Biology and Biology-related coursework with a Grade of "C" or better:

 - Select additional coursework from:

 Select additional coursework from the following (including up to six units of non-BIO prefix courses) (8-9 units):

 - BIO 201, BIO 201L, BIO 202, BIO 202L, BIO 240, BIO 300, BIO 320, BIO 343, BIO 344, BIO 346, BIO 349L, BIO 350, BIO 375, BIO 376, BIO 401C, BIO 408, BIO 409, BIO 410, BIO 411, BIO 426C, BIO 435C,BIO 471C, BIO 475, BIO 479, BIO 485, BIO 488C, BIO 488L, BIO 497, BIO 498, BIO 499, BIO 545